Technigo/project-react-native-app/pull_request_template.md

-My reflections on how this week's project turned out:
+My reflections on how this week's project turned out: That was a very challenging week, in all ways: a new language that shaked up our limited React knowledge, many errors when installing different dependencies, tons of documentation, hassle with Expo and Metro Bundler...
+But it was so rewarding to see the app growing after every backslash, absolutely addictive!

-Things I'd like to have clarified or explained in more detail:
+Things I'd like to have clarified or explained in more detail: I'd like to improve the image loading as describe in https://stackoverflow.com/c/technigo/questions/1817.